Management · January 28, 2025

 • You're seeing inefficiencies and employee struggles.
 If you're facing high turnover and low efficiencies with financial and employee performance, this could be a sign your systems no longer work.
 You may need to downsize or divest departments that no longer hit their numbers.

 • You see a clear opportunity.
-Reorganizing could take your company to another level, such as, by opening new markets with another brand/product, gaining market share through an acquisition, or legally restructuring to bring on new investors through an IPO.
+Reorganizing could take your company to another level.
+You could open new markets with another brand/product, gain market share through an acquisition, or legally restructure to bring on new investors through an initial public offering, or IPO.

 Ultimately, a company reorganization is a big decision that you'll need to research carefully.
 Make sure you have a trusted financial partner in your corner when deciding whether and how to undertake this major step.